scverse/rapids_singlecell/cuda_agents.md

 ### When Reviewing Nanobind Bindings (.cu files)
 - [ ] Is the template type `T` dispatched correctly based on array dtype?
 - [ ] Are array dimensions validated before kernel launch?
-- [ ] Is error checking done after CUDA calls?
+- [ ] Is `cudaGetLastError()` called after every kernel launch to catch launch failures?
 - [ ] Are DLPack/array interface conversions correct?
+- [ ] Are all numeric literals for block sizes, tile sizes, and thresholds defined as named constants?

 ### When Reviewing CuPy RawKernels (_kernels/*.py)
 - [ ] Is the kernel string syntactically correct CUDA C?